Sabbats Made Easy: Cheat-Sheet for the Wheel of the Year

 Date(s): September 21st approx.

-What we celebrate: Mabon is the second of the three harvest sabbats and occurs at the autumnal equinox when the season changes from summer to fall.
+What we celebrate: Mabon (pronounced Mah-bahn not May-bun) is the second of the three harvest sabbats and occurs at the autumnal equinox when the season changes from summer to fall.
 At this time, day and night are divided equally and we pay respect to impending night.
 Druids celebrate Green Man; Wiccans celebrate the aging Goddess who is turning from Mother into Crone and the God preparing for death and rebirth.

 Traditions: feasting, wine-drinking, gratitude, quality time with friends and family, harvesting herbs and vegetables